Quarterly Statistics

 Real estate in the Wasatch back consists of highly segmented markets with nuances that vary significantly from one neighborhood to another and one house to another.
 Comparisons are hard to read on paper due to the unique features of individual properties, such as amenities, condition, style, location, age, view, and inventory.
 Buyers and Sellers are advised to contact a local Park City Board of REALTORS® Professional for the most accurate, detailed, and current information.

 Overall, how did the local market fare?
-The tables that follow show two ways of looking at the market: For each area, the first two lines (white) compare the results of the 3rd Quarter 2023 to 2nd Quarter 2023.
+The tables above and those that follow show two ways of looking at the market: For each area.
+The first two lines (white) compare the results of the 2nd Quarter 2024 to 1st Quarter 2024.